By Abby Heugel

 Surprisingly, 43 percent of small businesses in the United States don’t track inventory, and retailers are sitting on approximately $1.36 of inventory for every $1 in sales, as of 2019.
 The good news is that you can lower your overall inventory costs by 10 percent by reducing overstocks and stock-outs.
 In other words, inventory management is of utmost importance.

-The best way to optimize your inventory processes is to use inventory management software, as this will give you insight into the most critical areas, such as gross margins, inventory turnover ratios, and sales performance.
+A good way to optimize your inventory processes is to use inventory management software, as this will give you insight into the most critical areas, such as gross margins, inventory turnover ratios, and sales performance.
 The software can also provide comprehensive reporting so you know what’s selling and what’s not.
 This helps you forecast trends and make data-driven decisions that allow you to keep your stores stocked with products that sell — and get rid of the ones that don’t.

 Not only does this save you time, but this also saves you money in that If you sell something with an expiration date, you’re in a better position to avoid unnecessary spoilage.
 Proper inventory management also reduces dead stock — items that don’t necessarily have an expiration date, but that will quickly go out of season or style.